skshreyansh/Sorting-Visualizer/README.md

-This visualizer has been using p5.js library inJavasrpit through which one can visualize how different sorting algorithms are performed.
+This visualizer has been using p5.js library in Javasrpit through which one can visualize how different sorting algorithms are performed.